nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

 To check the overall space used, you can use the following command

-Also, please confirm and verify that the `Quota-Bytes` property value is set to a limit of one (1) in correspondence with the approved "OpenStack Swift Quota in Gigabytes" of your allocation and also check the overall space used in `Bytes` is one (1) along with no Containers and Objects, when running `openstack object store account show` openstack client command as shown below:
+Also, please confirm and verify that the `Quota-Bytes` property value is set to a limit of zero (0) in correspondence with the approved "OpenStack Swift Quota in Gigabytes" of your allocation and also check the overall space used in `Bytes` is one (1) along with no Containers and Objects, when running `openstack object store account show` openstack client command as shown below: